 A student receiving Veterans Educational Benefits who is placed on academic warning must regain a cumulative grade point average of 2.0 or better at the end of the semester following the notification.
-If, at the end of this semester, the cumulative grade point average is below 2.0, the U.S. Department of Veterans Affairs will be notified concerning termination of the student's veterans' educational benefits.
+If, at the end of this semester, the cumulative grade point average is below 2.0, the U.S. Department of Veterans Affairs will be notified concerning termination of the student's veterans educational benefits.

-Policy on Protection of VA Educational Benefit Students
+Florida Memorial University's Policy on Protection of VA Educational Benefit Students